 Tricyclic antidepressants (TCAs) are centrally active medications that have shown efficacy in reducing the symptoms of nocturnal enuresis.
 Desmopressin and imipramine are common drugs used for relieving symptoms of incontinence in children.

 Desmopressin (DDAVP) can reduce episodes of nighttime incontinence.
 However, Imipramine is not used frequently because of its cardiotoxic effects and the fact that most patients cannot maintain the results after discontinuing medication33,34,35.
+Now a days, apart from the nasal sprays, oral medications are also available.
+Oral tablets are better if nasal sprays look cumbersome to the parents or the child.

 Botulinum toxin A (BTA): For children with idiopathic detrusor overactivity who have not responded to noninvasive treatments such as urotherapy, PFM training, neuromodulation, and medication, botulinum toxin A (BTA) treatment is a third-line alternative38,39,40.